 (test mockup, still)

 For all four moving or video pieces depicted here, the artist has used available water data to drive his scuptures.
-In some form that may be different than shown, and to fit the space, each will be part of the fall 2020 exhibition at JNG.
+In some form that was a bit different than shown here, and to fit the space, each were part of the fall 2020 exhibition at JNG.
 In February 2021, on water will be essentially reprised at the Rochester Art Center here.

 David Bowen is currently Associate Professor of Sculpture and Physical Computing at the University of Minnesota, Duluth.